LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-methods.rst

 #.
 Call `lasso_findTagParam` in order to get the value of the ``-option1``
    parameter.
-If it is found (no error while finding the named parameter), append some information about it to our return value string.
+If it is found (no error while finding the named parameter), append some information about it to our return value string:

    .. code-block:: c++